 GoDaddy – Free Daily Backups?

 I use GoDaddy for domains but I’ve never been a huge fan of their hosting.
-Even so, they are one of the most popular hosting companies in the world due to how large their domain business is.
+They are one of the most popular hosting companies in the world due to how large their domain business is.

 With GoDaddy, all plans include free daily backups and one-click restoration.
 If using GoDaddy, you will want to inquire if that backup is going to a remote location or being stored on their web server.
-You may once again run into storage quota issues, and if you’re not on a remote server and it goes down, you could lose both your site and backup at the same time as mentioned above.
+You may once again run into a limited space issue, and if you’re not on a remote server and it goes down, you could lose both your site and backup at the same time as mentioned above.

 Bluehost Built-In Backup

-Bluehost’s Prime Plan includes CodeGuard which is a remote daily backup and makes WordPress backup plugins unnecessary.
+Bluehost’s Prime Plan includes CodeGuard which is a remote daily backup and makes the need for WordPress backup plugins unnecessary.
 CodeGuard also includes daily site monitoring for changes, one-click restoration, and stores redundant copies of backups across multiple secured locations.

 Another WordPress Backup Option – Premium Hosting